microsoft/ML-For-Beginners/8-Reinforcement/1-QLearning/README.md

    1. Start at random position
    1. Repeat
         1. Select an action *a* at state *s*
-        2. Exectute action by moving to a new state *s'*
+        2. Execute action by moving to a new state *s'*
         3. If we encounter end-of-game condition, or total reward is too small - exit simulation
         4. Compute reward *r* at the new state
         5. Update Q-Function according to Bellman equation: *Q(s,a)* ← *(1-α)Q(s,a)+α(r+γ max<sub>a'</sub>Q(s',a'))*
         6. *s* ← *s'*
-        7. Update total reward and decrease α.
+        7. Update the total reward and decrease α.

 ## Exploit vs. Explore

-In the algorithm above, we did not specify how exactly we should chose an action at step 2.1.
-If we are choosing the action randomly, we will randomly **explore** the environment, and we are quite likely to die often, and also explore such areas where we would not normally go.
-An alternative approach would be to **exploit** the Q-Table values that we already know, and thus to chose the best action (with highers Q-Table value) at state *s*.
+In the algorithm above, we did not specify how exactly we should choose an action at step 2.1.
+If we are choosing the action randomly, we will randomly **explore** the environment, and we are quite likely to die often as well as explore areas where we would not normally go.
+An alternative approach would be to **exploit** the Q-Table values that we already know, and thus to choose the best action (with highers Q-Table value) at state *s*.
 This, however, will prevent us from exploring other states, and quite likely we might not find the optimal solution.

 Thus, the best approach is to balance between exploration and exploitation.
-This can be easily done by choosing the action at state *s* with probabilities proportional to values in Q-Table.
-In the beginning, when Q-Table values are all the same, it would correspond to random selection, but as we learn more about our environment, we would be more likely to follow the optimal route, however, choosing the unexplored path once in a while.
+This can be done by choosing the action at state *s* with probabilities proportional to values in Q-Table.
+In the beginning, when Q-Table values are all the same, it would correspond to a random selection, but as we learn more about our environment, we would be more likely to follow the optimal route while allowing the agent to choose the unexplored path once in a while.
 ## Python Implementation

 Now we are ready to implement the learning algorithm.
 Before that, we also need some function that will convert arbitrary numbers in the Q-Table into a vector of probabilities for corresponding actions: